shaggyfeng/obsidian-Golden-Topaz-theme/README.md

 [ Golden Topaz theme for Obsidian ](https://github.com/shaggyfeng/obsidian-Golden-Topaz-theme/files/6537705/Golden.Topaz.zip)

 ## Change log
+- 2021-05-28
+	- Improved highlight colours for tables.
+Now Users can see what read highlights on tables.
 - 2021-05-25
 	- Improved all 13 core coding syntax colours
 	- Improved some tag colours